Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: System Model and Problem Formulation

 \subsection{Data Association Uncertainty}

-For each anchor $j$ and anchor pair $(j,t)$, the measurements $\V{z}_{\text{A},n}^{(j)}$ and $\V{z}_{\text{P},n}^{(j,t)}$ are subject to data association uncertainty.
+For each anchor $j$ and anchor pair $(j,j')$, the measurements $\V{z}_{\text{A},n}^{(j)}$ and $\V{z}_{\text{P},n}^{(j,j')}$ contain both object-related components and false positives.
 It is not known whether a measurement originates from the device or the \ac{eo}.
-It is also not known if a measurement does not originate from either of these, i.e., if it is a false positive.
-The association variables $a_{\text{A},n,l}^{(j)} \in \{0,1\}$ and $a_{\text{P},n,l}^{(j,t)} \in \{0,1\}$ specify whether a single measurement is object-related, which is denoted by $1$, or not, which is denoted by $0$.
+It is also not known if a measurement does not originate from either of these, i.e., if it is a false positive. {The false positive corresponds to spurious components estimated (e.g., amplitude and delay statistics) produced by the CEDA algorithm, which may result from noise, interference, sidelobes of the ambiguity function, or reflections from surrounding structures.} The association variables $a_{\text{A},n,l}^{(j)} \in \{0,1\}$ and $a_{\text{P},n,l}^{(j,j')} \in \{0,1\}$ specify whether a single measurement is object-related, which is denoted by $1$, or not, which is denoted by $0$. {The \ac{pda} algorithm assigns a soft association probability to each detected MPC, reflecting how likely it is to be EO-related rather than a false positive.
+This enables the filter to incorporate all available measurements in a weighted manner, without making hard association decisions.}

-The number of object-related measurements is assumed to follow a Poisson distribution with mean $\mu_{\text{m}}$.
+{The EO surface offers many potential scatter points, each with a low probability of producing a detectable MPC.
+Therefore, the number of EO-related measurements is assumed to follow a Poisson distribution with mean $\mu_{\text{m}}(\V{x}_n,\V{X}_n)$}\footnote{The number of EO-related measurements is influenced by the size and orientation of the EO\cite{MeyerTSP2021}.}.
 For both passive and active cases, the number of false positive measurements is also modeled as Poisson distributed with mean $\mu_{\text{fp}}$.
-These false positive measurements are assumed to be independent and distributed according to uniform PDFs $f_\text{fp}(\V{z}_{\text{A},n,l}^{(j)})$ and $f_\text{fp}(\V{z}_{\text{P},n,l}^{(j,t)})$, respectively.
+These false positive measurements are assumed to be independent and distributed according to uniform PDFs $f_\text{fp}(\V{z}_{\text{A},n,l}^{(j)})$ and $f_\text{fp}(\V{z}_{\text{P},n,l}^{(j,j')})$, respectively. {The uniform PDFs reflect the assumption that such a false positive can occur at any delay within the detectable range $[0, d_\text{max}]$, as long as it exceeds the detection threshold $\gamma$.
+Consequently, we define $f_\text{fp}(\cdot) = \frac{1}{d_\text{max}}$ for $z_{\text{d},n,l} \in [0, d_\text{max}]$, and zero otherwise.}